wearepropeller/react-native-gallery-swiper/README.md

     * `index: number`: The **required** index of desired page.
     * `velocityX: number`: The **required** velocity X and should be above `> 0.00`.

-* this.gallerySwiper.`scrollToPage(index: number, immediate: Boolean)`
+* this.gallerySwiper.`scrollToPage(index: number, immediate: boolean)`

     This `Function` executes a "scroll" to a page:

     * `index: number`: The **required** index of desired page.
-    * `immediate: Boolean`: Whether to go to page immediately without animation or not.
+    * `immediate: boolean`: Whether to go to page immediately without animation or not.
 Default is `false`.

 <br/>
 <br/>